doughodson/OpenEaagles3rdParty/README.md

 Notes
 -----

-* Visual Studio notes: All included libraries have been compiled assuming a multi-threaded DLL-based runtime library.
-The libraries were compiled with:
+* Visual Studio: All libraries have been compiled assuming a multi-threaded DLL-based runtime library.
+The supplied libraries were compiled with:
    * Visual Studio 2013 update 5
    * Visual Studio 2015 update 3
-   * Visual Studio 2017 15.0.0+26228.10 (update)
+   * Visual Studio 2017 15.0.0+26228.10

 * Visual Studio 2015 & 2017
    * To compile Protocol Buffers 2.6.1, you need to define "_SILENCE_STDEXT_HASH_DEPRECATION_WARNINGS"